FLAVIVS-aa20/FSM-Moore-Calculator/README.md

 ```

-# Moore FSM Calculator Project Documentation
+# Moore FSM Arithmetic Engine Project Documentation

 ## Project Overview

-The **Moore FSM Calculator** is a software implementation of a finite state machine (FSM) designed to perform simple arithmetic calculations.
+The **Moore FSM Arithmetic Engine** is a software implementation of a finite state machine (FSM) designed to perform arithmetic calculations in a structured, state-driven way.
+Inspired by concepts from **Computer Organization & Architecture (COA)**, it models how a CPU control unit interprets instructions and manages an **accumulator** to store intermediate results.

-This project simulates how a CPU control unit processes input using a **Moore machine approach**, where the outputs depend solely on the current state and not on the input.
+Unlike a typical calculator, this engine behaves like a **hardware-style accumulator**, where each operation depends on the current state of the machine rather than just the input.
+The final product is a fully functional **GUI calculator**, yet its underlying design is fundamentally different: it demonstrates how **hardware principles and FSM-based control logic** can be faithfully modeled in software, bridging academic theory with practical software engineering.

-The main idea is to take academic topics such as **finite state machines**, **polymorphism**, and **object-oriented programming** and convert them into a real-world software application.
+The core idea is to transform academic topics such as **finite state machines**, **polymorphism**, and **object-oriented programming** into a real-world application.
-The calculator behaves according to well-defined states, transitions automatically, and produces the correct output for user input.
+The calculator operates according to well-defined states, transitions automatically, and produces correct results for user input.

-This project demonstrates the practical application of computer science concepts and shows how abstract theories can be translated into a working system that handles dynamic input while maintaining a clean and maintainable codebase.
+This project highlights the practical application of computer science concepts, showing how abstract theories can be translated into a working system that handles dynamic input while maintaining a **clean, maintainable, and extendable codebase**.

 ---